Yslamguly/bookshop_api/README.md

 # Online Bookstore

-This project is an online bookstore which allows customers to easily browse and purchase books.
+This project is an API for an online bookstore which allows customers to easily browse and purchase books.
 The users of this app can do their shopping in a friendly user interface.
 The app is built using NodeJS and ReactJS, and data is stored in a PostgreSQL database.
 Postman was used for testing the API.

 ## Stack